-Obviously over the last number of weeks we have on Sunday nights been addressing issues that are on our minds and hearts at this time in our nation when we had been subjected to terrorists' attacks.
-I’m trying to keep up with all of the nuances, all of the twists and turns in the road as we go and try to shed some biblical light on the issues at hand.
+Obviously, over the last number of weeks, we have on Sunday nights been addressing issues that are on our minds and hearts at this time in our nation when we have been subjected to terrorist attacks.
+I’m trying to keep up with all of the nuances, all the twists and turns in the road as we go and try to shed some biblical light on the issues at hand.

-Americans are to one degree or another in a state of fear.
-They’re afraid.
-And they’re crying out to heaven for an invisible means of support against an invisible enemy by an invisible God.
-And they hope that God is not only omnipresent, not only omniscient, not only omnipotent, but even more importantly that He’s interested.
-Cry "God Bless America” seems to be getting louder and louder every day and commanding more and more emotion.
+Americans are, to one degree or another, in a state of fear.
+They’re afraid, and they’re crying out to heaven for an invisible means of support against an invisible enemy by an invisible God.
+And they hope that God is not only omnipresent, not only omniscient, not only omnipotent but even more importantly, that He’s interested.
+The cry, “God Bless America” seems to be getting louder and louder every day and commanding more and more emotion.

 Will God bless America?
 Can God bless America?
 Should God bless America?
 Are we blessable?
 There’s a new word for your dictionary.
 And if God did bless America, what would He be saying about His holiness?
 If God did bless America, what would He be saying about our morality?
 About our spiritual condition?
 Could God bless America and protect His reputation as holy God?

 Of course, God can always do whatever He wants, whenever He wants.
 But when it comes to blessing, He has clearly and repeatedly set down conditions.
 I’ve listened carefully to that song, “God Bless America.”
 There’s no verse in there that identifies the conditions.
 Nor do Americans seem to be opening their Bibles to try to find out what the conditions are.
 I don’t hear anybody saying, “God, what do we need to do to be blessed?”
 So I’m going to answer the question that nobody’s asking.